-Tapping on Playlists will show you all Playlists and mark each playlist this song is a part of with a checkmark.
+Tapping on Playlists will show you all playlists and mark each playlist this song is a part of with a checkmark.
 You can quickly add or remove the song to and from playlists.
-The song will always be added to the end of the playlist.
+The song will always be added to the end of that playlist.

 Keywords are a flexible way to organize your music library.
 You can define and assign multiple keywords to a song.
 Keywords can be used as a filter for the song list.

 Tap on the above shown table cell to open the keyword editor: